I Dated a Married Man for Three Years and Thought He Loved Me, but in Reality I Was Just a Clone of His Wife.

 My stomach clenched.
 A cold, sharp heat ran down my neck.
 I couldn’t breathe.
 I leaned over the steering wheel and choked on the scent of her perfume, wafting from my own wrists.
 I AM A DOUBLE.

-The same damn perfume, bought in bulk.
+The same darn perfume, bought in bulk.
 He wasn’t “buying me gifts.”
 He was buying a suit.
 He was setting up a stunt double.
 I called him.
 My voice was a ragged mess.
 “I saw you,” I barely managed to say.
 “I saw her.
-She’s pregnant.
+She’s expecting.
 She is perfectly healthy.
 Why do I look exactly like her?
 Why am I wearing her clothes?”

 The silence on the other end of the line was icy.
 Then a turn.
 “You’re hysterical,” he said.
 His voice was smooth as butter.
-“She’s crazy, it’s her illness.
-Pregnancy?
+“She’s unwell, it’s her condition.
+Expecting?
 It’s a miracle, an accident.
 I told you I was infertile.
 You’re making it up because you’re insecure.

 I WAS ONE-TIME.
-He wasn’t the only one cheating.
+He wasn’t the only one being unfaithful.
 It’s a circle.
 They all knew.
-They watched me walk into the rooms looking like an exact replica of his wife and smiled to my face and laughed behind my back.
+They watched me walk into the rooms looking like an exact replica of his partner and smiled to my face and laughed behind my back.
 TOTAL HUMILIATION.

 I just let the “perfect” world see the glitch in the matrix.
 My phone started to melt with notifications.
 I wasn’t hiding anymore.
 I was his reflection, staring back, teeth bared.
 He was at my door in fifteen minutes.
 When I opened it, he didn’t look like a “pillar of the community.”
 He looked like a cornered animal.
 Sweaty.
 The veins in his neck were bulging.